quanghuy1242/next-blog/docs/approuter-migration.md

-It is still using the classic Pages Router.
+## It is still using the classic Pages Router.
 There is no `app/` directory yet; instead, global behaviour lives in `pages/_app.tsx` and `pages/_document.tsx`, and page components live under `pages/`.
 The current `_app.tsx` implements manual scroll‑restoration and calls Google Analytics on route change, while `_document.tsx` injects the GA script.
 Client state is managed via an `AppContext` reducer/ and a `useHomePosts` hook to cache posts and handle infinite scroll.
 The home page uses `getServerSideProps` and `useHomePosts`, and other pages use `getStaticProps`/`getStaticPaths` for data fetching.
 With this context, the migration plan can be updated as follows.

+- All pages must be server side rendering, no pre built pages, so we want to have const dynamic = 'force-dynamic'; and server side may want to cache the actual graphql api calls, or even ISR is fine to revalidate the post detail every 1 hours, but the homepage and everything else should be force server and real data with some cache on the API.
+- Make sure and trace down all the links works, especially the / to filter posts by tags and categories.
+- Tests may fail, just remove them, don't try to fix it.
+- Server Component is prefered to keep client javascript code at the zero at possible.
+So if there's any component you want to make it client, try to scope down and make the deepest nested component "use client".
+- If there's any issue or concerns, garther all of thems and raise or at one, don't try to workaround and make assumptions.
+- Header component should pick the page title from home query (`common/apis/index.ts#L118`)
+- If the `common/apis` can not be reusable or its not efficent anymore, try to break it or rework the shared `api` part so the app can use correctly.
+Especially, try to avoid several pages (about, categories, page, posts/[slug]) will call the same data-fetching function in both the Page component and its corresponding generateMetadata function.
+- Remove everything unrelated to the app and make sure its clean and have no code duplications or tech debts.

 ---